 Our journal, The Levant, is published 3 times a year, and an index to all articles posted on our website: World Warw.oneps.net.
 Membership in the society opens the door to a philatelic community with a wide range of interests,.

-Application, available from the Secretary, Mr. Rolfe Smith at xbow2@aol.com, or downloaded from our website World Warw.oneps.org.
+Smith at xbow2@aol.com, or downloaded from our website World Warw.oneps.org.
 Dues are \$20 in USA, Canada, Mexico; £17 in the UK; €20 or \$25 all other countries.